amandoabreu/amandoabreu.github.io/_posts/2023-30-07-legacy-software-overhaul.md

 1. **Incremental Improvements:** Users can benefit from gradual enhancements without being shocked by a complete overhaul.
 2. **Reduced Risk:** By rewriting in stages, the team can assess the impact of each change, reducing the risk of a negative reaction from the existing user base.
 3. **Financial Flexibility:** Spreading the rewrite over time might allow for better budget management.
-4. Your software is always in a usable state: If you want to scale down IT costs to $0, you will always have a usable application.
+4. **Your software is always in a usable state:** If you want to scale down IT costs to $0, you will always have a usable application.
 If you decide to rewrite in one-go, you could end up with half-baked stuff
-5. Less waste: You build stuff and put it in front of users much faster; Instead of long-running development that nobody uses.
+5. **Less waste:** You build stuff and put it in front of users much faster; Instead of long-running development that nobody uses, which creates some dangers.
 See: <a href="https://saasstarters.com/blog/2022-10-22-why-you-should-expose-your-product-to-the-market-asap" target="_blank">”Why you should expose your product to the market ASAP”</a>

 ### Cons